- About SEAS

 Data Science lies at the intersection of statistical methodology, computational science, and a wide range of application domains.
 The program will offer strong preparation in statistical modeling, machine learning, optimization, management and analysis of massive data sets, and data acquisition.
 The program will also focus on topics such as reproducible data analysis, collaborative problem solving, visualization and communication, and security and ethical issues that arise in data science.

 Students are admitted to the program through the Graduate School of Arts and Sciences (GSAS).
 GSAS requires online submission of applications for graduate study.
 In general, applicants must hold the BA or equivalent degree.
 GSAS considers students for admission to the fall term only.
-Application information specific to the Data Science program will be available in Summer 2017.

 The design of the program was developed through discussions between the computer science and statistics faculty and other Harvard departments and schools, including the IACS Advisory Board and the Data Science Education Committee.
 Each student's plan of study should address a set of learning outcomes developed from these discussions.
 The learning outcomes answer the question: "What should a graduate of our data science program be able to do?"